Meta-Annotation Support for Testing

 public @interface TransactionalIntegrationTest { }

-Then we can use our custom @TransactionalIntegrationTest
+Then we can use our custom @TransactionalIntegrationTest annotation to simplify the

 configuration of individual JUnit Jupiter based test methods, as follows: